srkvatsa/Diffusion-Notes/Lecture Notes on Diffusion Models.md

 - **Classifier-Free Guidance**: Used during inference to interpolate between conditional and unconditional predictions for stronger text-image alignment

 # Summary
 Diffusion models have emerged as a powerful class of generative models, capable of producing high-quality samples across a variety of domains.
-These models were introduced from two complementary perspectives: the **variational perspective**, which frames diffusion as a latent variable model trained using variational inference, and the **score-based generative modeling** perspective, which focuses on estimating the gradient of the data distribution.
+These models were introduced from two complementary perspectives: the variational perspective, which frames diffusion as a latent variable model trained using variational inference, and the score-based generative modeling perspective, which focuses on estimating the gradient of the data distribution.

-A key strength of diffusion models is their flexibility in **conditional generation**.
+A key strength of diffusion models is their flexibility in conditional generation.
 They can be conditioned on various modalities, such as text or images, to produce outputs that align with a desired specification—enabling applications like text-to-image synthesis, image inpainting, or super-resolution.

-Modern implementations, such as **Stable Diffusion**, further enhance efficiency by performing the generative process in the **latent space** of a pretrained autoencoder.
+Modern implementations, such as Stable Diffusion, further enhance efficiency by performing the generative process in the latent space of a pretrained autoencoder.
 This strategy significantly reduces computational cost while maintaining high fidelity, making diffusion models practical for large-scale deployment.
 # Bonus: Discrete Diffusion

-## LLaDA (Large Language Diffusion with mAsking)
+ LLaDA (Large Language Diffusion with mAsking) is a diffusion model for language generation, introduced by Nie et al. (2025).

-- Nie et al. (2025) - is the first paper to scale up discrete diffusion models to 8 billion parameters

 ## Generative modeling principle